Scientists unlock gene secrets of opium poppy drug

 The cluster of genes, all of which are inherited together, is the most complex ever found in plants.

-It functions in a similar way to Taxol, a cancer drug originally isolated from the bark of the Pacific yew tree and commercialised by Bristol-Myers Squibb.
+It functions in a similar way to Taxol, a cancer drug originally isolated from the bark of the Pacific yew tree and commercialized by Bristol-Myers Squibb.

 Cougar Biotechnology, now part of Johnson & Johnson, has been studying noscapine as a treatment for multiple myeloma, a type of cancer affecting the plasma cells in bone marrow.